krishauser/Klampt/README.md

 - Simulation of PID controlled, torque controlled, and velocity controlled motors.
 - Simulation of various sensors including cameras, depth sensors, laser range finders, gyroscopes, force/torque sensors, and accelerometers.
 - Works on several platforms:
-    - \*nux environments
+    - \*nux environments (x86_64, i646, Aarch64)
     - Windows
-    - MacOS up to 10.14 (Mohave)
+    - MacOS up to 11+
     - Google Colab

-Note: newer versions of MacOS (11+) dropped OpenGL 2.0 support, so Klampt will not build.
+Note: newer versions of MacOS (11+) dropped OpenGL 2.0 support, so Klampt may not build.
 We're currently looking for alternative cross-platform graphics engines.

-Note: We are encountering problems with Ubuntu 22.04 and Python 3.10+ causing an OpenGL library to throw an exception.
-We're looking into fixes for this problem.

 (Please let us know if you are able to compile on other platforms in order to help us support them in the future.)